PythoneerSamurai/computer-vision-datasets/README.md

 # Computer Vision Datasets

 This repository houses my computer vision datasets.
 All datasets presently uploaded, and to be uploaded in the future, are high-quality and annotated with precision.

-Do star ⭐ the repository if you find my datasets useful.
+If you find my datasets useful, do star ⭐ this repository and give an upvote ⬆️ to the datasets on my Kaggle.

 ---